 Valentine’s Day Fun

-Taffy Apple Dip
+Easy Apple Dip

-Don’t forget to try my easy taffy apple dip!
+Don’t forget to try my easy apple dip!
 My children and grandchildren say it’s the best dip ever!
-I sliced the apples and used a small heart-shaped cookie cutter to make cute little apple hearts.
+You probably have everything on hand to make this dip!

 Let’s Go Shopping